railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. index:: Warning
 .. index:: Alerts

-To manage alerts on products or partners, you can install the ``warning`` module.
+To manage alerts on products or partners, you can install the :mod:`warning` module.
 Once that is installed, it will enable you to configure a series of alerts on the partners or products.

 .. figure:: images/warning_partner.png